mbauman/TrafficSpeed/README.md

 ![The same two second snippet, but rotated, cropped, and annotated with speeds in MPH](assets/processedclip.gif)

 Now we can see how fast traffic can move!
+See the [full ten minutes of annotated traffic at YouTube](https://youtu.be/R8jttmhTTUE).
 Here's the maximum speeds of all vehicles which got tracked for more than two seconds:

 ![Histogram of vehicle speeds](assets/max_speeds.png)